43081j/43081j.github.io/_posts/2026-03-12-three-pillars-of-javascript-bloat.md

 If you find something which seems redundant, raise an issue with the maintainer asking if it can be removed.

 If you encounter a direct dependency which has many of these issues, have a look for an alternative which doesn't.
-For example, most modern projects have moved away from `execa` to `tinyexec` which achieves the same thing without the bloat at a fraction of the size.
+A good start for that is the [module-replacements](https://e18e.dev/docs/replacements/) project.

 ## Using knip to remove unused dependencies